List of active duty United States four-star officers: Retirement

-To retire at four-star grade, an officer must accumulate at least three years of satisfactory active-duty service in that grade, as determined by the secretary of defense.
-The president and Congress must also receive certification by the secretary of defense that the retiree served satisfactorily in grade.
+To retire at four-star rank, or pay grade of rank, an officer must accumulate at least three years of satisfactory active-duty service in that rank, as determined by the secretary of defense.
+The president and Congress must also receive certification by the secretary of defense that the retiree served satisfactorily in rank.
 The secretary of defense may reduce this requirement to two years, and the president may waive this requirement altogether, but only if the officer is not being investigated for misconduct.
-Four-star officers who do not meet the service-in-grade requirement will revert to the next highest grade in which they served satisfactorily for at least six months which is normally the three-star grade.
+Four-star officers who do not meet the service-in-rank requirement will revert to the next highest rank in which they served satisfactorily for at least six months which is normally the three-star rank.
 Since three-star ranks are also temporary, if the retiree is also not certified by the secretary of defense or the president to retire as a three-star, the retiree will retire at the last permanent rank he or she satisfactorily held for six months.
 The retiree may also be subject to congressional approval by the Senate before the retiree can retire in grade.
 It is rare for a four-star officer not to be certified to retire in grade or for the Senate to seek final approval.